JamesABaker/Firefox-mendeley/README.md

-# Unofficial Mendeley Importer for Firefox
+# Unofficial Mendeley Importer for Firefox [Deprecated]
 A firefox addon that calls the Mendeley importer to cite the current page.
 Click the icon and the Mendeley import box will open.

 # To install